-Worse, someone who has become adept at using a particular framework is almost certain to be the last to see its shortcomings.
-A model-user is easily seduced and starts to see reality through his creation.
+Yet economists were almost universally opposed to the idea that speculation was playing much of a role in the oil price spike.
+A Wall Street Journal survey found that 89%, as close as you ever come to unanimity in most polls, saw the seduced and starts to see reality through his creation.
 Practitioners can become hostage to their constructs, exhibiting a peculiar sort of selective blindness-when they stop engaging critical thinking about one facet of a problem, it seems the ability to even identify that angle stagnates and perception fades.
 Cats form their visual synapses from the moment their eyes open, when they are two to three days old.
 If they do not get certain inputs at that early stage, the brain circuits never get made.
 A kitten who sees only horizontal lines at this age will bump into table legs the rest of its life.
 Models necessitate and reinforce this applied blindness.